presto-osu/fse18/README.md

 # Installation

 Below are two ways to download the artifact including all the benchmarks.
-After downloading all the necessary files, follow the instructions in [INSTALL.md](INSTALL.md) to reproduce the results in the paper.
+After downloading all necessary files, follow the instructions [here](INSTALL.md) to reproduce the results in the paper.

 ## Recommended way